Guillermo del Toro: Father's 1997 kidnapping

-Around 1997, del Toro's father, Federico del Toro Torres, was kidnapped in Guadalajara.
-Del Toro's family had to pay twice the amount originally asked for as a ransom.
-Immediately after learning of the kidnapping, fellow filmmaker James Cameron, a friend of del Toro since they met after the production of 1993's Cronos, offered to help Del Toro pay for the negotiator, which he accepted.
-After the ransom was paid, Federico was released, having spent 72 days kidnapped.
-The culprits were never apprehended, and the money of both Cameron and del Toro's families was never recovered.
+Del Toro's father, Federico del Toro Torres, was kidnapped in Guadalajara around 1997.
+Del Toro's family had to pay twice the amount originally asked for as a ransom ($1 million).
+Immediately after learning of the kidnapping, fellow filmmaker James Cameron, a friend of del Toro since they met after the production of Cronos, offered to help del Toro by paying for a negotiator ($250,000), which del Toro accepted (before reimbursing him later).
+72 days after Federico was kidnapped, the ransom was paid and he was released.
+The culprits were never apprehended, nor was the money ever recovered.
 The event prompted del Toro, his parents, and his siblings to move abroad.
-In a 2008 interview with Time magazine, he said this about the kidnapping of his father: "Every day, every week, something happens that reminds me that I am in involuntary exile [from my country]."
+In a 2008 interview with Time magazine, he mentioned the kidnapping of his father: "Every day, every week, something happens that reminds me that I am in involuntary exile [from my country]."

-Favorite films

-In 2012, del Toro participated in the Sight & Sound film polls of that year.
-Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.